A Year of Dreams

 Several years ago, a teacher asked the Foundation to help provide eye exams and glasses to students with vision concerns who do not have insurance or the resources to pay for them.
 The Dream Vision Program, which emerged out of this initial request, gives certificates for eye exams and glasses to students.
 Referrals are largely sent by school teachers, guidance counselors, and social workers who notice that their students cannot see in class.
 The gift of vision can make a huge difference in a child or teen’s life!

-The Fairy Godmother Foundation of New York constantly endeavors to replicate some of the kindness Linda experienced by granting manageable, meaningful dreams and experiences to enhance the quality of life of children and young adults living with complex medical, mental health, physical or developmental needs.
+The Fairy Godmother Foundation of New York, Inc.™ constantly endeavors to replicate some of the kindness Linda experienced by granting manageable, meaningful dreams and experiences to enhance the quality of life of children and young adults living with complex medical, mental health, physical or developmental needs.

 Note: In 2020, this number includes Dream Gift Cards distributed during the early pandemic to families of children with cancer and children with complex developmental needs with limited financial